Mallikarjundemogreeniitproject/frontend/README.md

 - Create a new folder and clone the project using below steps
 - Clone the Project by using git
 	- git clone https://github.com/Mallikarjundemogreeniitproject/frontend.git
+	- switch to "master" branch using command as "git checkout master"
   - Once the Project is clone then execute the command "npm install" for installing dependency packages for the project
   - Run the command "ng serve -o" or "npm start" to execute the project
   - Navigate to `http://localhost:4200/` in browser

 ## Development server